Teaching during your doctoral studies

 Undertaking teaching during your doctoral studies is a great way to develop a variety of transferable skills that are highly valued by employers inside and beyond academia.
 Project management, communication, coaching and problem solving are just some of the skills you will use every time you lead a class.

 There are plenty of opportunities for you to teach here at Bath, and with external organisations too.
-Have a look through our comprehensive guide.
-It covers everything you need to know, including training, approval to teach, resources and support contacts.
+Have a look through our comprehensive guide how to find opportunities within the University.
+It covers everything you need to know, including mandatory training, approval to teach, resources and support contacts.